 To dilute the lacquer stain, pour the thinning compound and stain from bucket to bucket.
 To do this, put the lacquer stain in one bucket and mineral spirits in another.
 Then, mix both of them by pouring from one bucket to another repeatedly.
 This limits the possibility of bubbles in the finish.

-You can dilute water-based wood stain with water because this type uses water as its solvent.
-So, the more water you add, the thinner its flow gets.
+You can dilute water-based wood stain with water because it uses water as its solvent.
+The more water you add, the thinner it gets.

-However, you shouldn’t use water to thin oil-based or lacquer stains.
-That’s because they use oil as their solvent, and oil and water don’t mix.
+You can’t thin oil-based (or lacquer) wood stain with water as they use oil as their solvent, and oil and water don’t mix.

-Oil-based and lacquer wood stains can be diluted with paint thinner.
-But, to dilute the water-based stain, you must use water-based paint thinners.
+You can dilute oil-based and lacquer wood stain with paint thinner.
+To dilute water-based stain, use water-based paint thinner.

-Paint thinners are gotten from a combination of turpentine, mineral spirits, acetone, xylene, naphtha, and toluene.
+Paint thinners are made from a combination of turpentine, mineral spirits, acetone, xylene, naphtha, and toluene.
 These compounds are not compatible with water-based stains.

 You can use mineral spirits to dilute lacquer, oil-based, and gel stains only.
 Instead of mineral spirits, you can also use Varsol because it contains mineral spirits (although not in its pure form).

-Acetone can thin it but isn’t the best choice.
-You should only use it if you have enough experience.
-If you don’t use it properly, you can ruin the coating instead of thinning it.
-That’s because acetone is natural paint remover and can separate the binder from the particles.
+Acetone can thin wood stain, but you can ruin the coating if you aren’t experienced enough.
+That’s because acetone is a natural paint remover and will separate the binder from particles.

-However, when you dilute it, the flow is affected.
-This means that thick coatings will become lighter or less thick.
-This is because when you thin, the amount of solvent increases.
-In other words, the solvent-to-stain ratio increases in favor of the solvent.
-This makes its flow lighter.
+When you thin a coating, the amount of the solvent in the formula increases.
+In other words, the solvent-to-stain ratio increases in favor of the solvent, and this makes the flow lighter.